Come back soon for more and cooler stuff.

 For instance check out this picture of me playing at the Baggot Inn in Greenwich Village in January of 2001.
 This was an open mic sponsored by the Underground Music Organization, which, much like AARP, now simply calls itself 'UMO.'

 The open mic was something of a surprise.
-I figured 'I'm in the Village, there will be all sorts of characters here.'
-Maybe I'm out-of-date, or hopelessly naive, but pretty much I saw just regular people: 14-year-old girls profoundly voicing middle-school angst; middle-aged men with bellies and baseball caps; scruffy x-ers playing power chords.
+I figured 'I'm in the Village, there will be all sorts of unconventional characters here.'
+Maybe I'm out-of-date, or hopelessly naive, but pretty much it was the same people you will find at every open mic: 14-year-old girls profoundly voicing middle-school angst; middle-aged men with bellies and baseball caps; scruffy x-ers playing power chords.

-The most far-out (Being generous with the term) act was a black guy with nicely trimmed deadlocks who got up and said 'I'm a rebel.
+The most far-out (being generous with the term) act was a guy with nicely trimmed deadlocks who got up and said 'I'm a rebel.
 I always have been.'
-He then proceeded to play some very competent, conventional alternative rock and, if I remember correctly, some CCR.
+He then proceeded to play some very competent, conventional alternative rock and, if I remember correctly, some CCR and Eagles.
 He also wore one fingerless leather glove.
 That's either rebellion, or he's a bike messenger.
 There was also a nice suburban teen from New Joisey who sang a song about being a lesbian.
 Eh.